 Some argue yes, others say no. Many students who have not taken the GRE have both successfully completed their degree and been able to transition from academia to industry.

-But they may have not been able to do this if their program required the GRE, and they were not admitted because of their low scores, even though they proved they were able to complete grad school.
-Now many programs are turning to more conventional admissions metrics such as your GPA, research experience and how well you do during the interview.
+But they may not have been able to do this if their program required the GRE, and they were not admitted because of their low scores, even though they proved they were able to complete grad school.
+Now many programs are turning to more conventional admissions metrics such as your GPA, research experience, and how well you do during the interview.

 8. How much does it cost to take the GRE?